sunbird-cb/mentoring/src/api-doc/elevate-setup.md

         cd backend
         ```

-    - Download the [docker-compose-mentoring.yml](https://github.com/ELEVATE-Project/mentoring/blob/temp_setup/docker-compose-mentoring.yml) file from the elevate-mentoring repository and paste that to the backend folder
+    - Download the [docker-compose-mentoring.yml](https://github.com/ELEVATE-Project/mentoring/blob/temp_setup/docker-compose-mentoring.yml) file from the elevate-mentoring repository and paste that to the backend folder.
-    - The setup of the mentoring service and the user require two files, distributionColumn.sql and setup.sh, respectively.
-Because of this, we are making two files inside the backend folder called user and mentoring in order to resolve the name problem.
+    - To setup the mentoring and the user service, require two files, distributionColumn.sql and setup.sh, respectively.
+Because of this, we have to create two different folders inside the backend folder called user and mentoring in order to resolve the name problem.
     - Create a folder named mentoring inside backend folder
         ```bash
         mkdir mentoring